comiyale/voterapp_UI/README.md

 ### Description

 Voterapp UI, developed with vue.
 API built with .NET.
 Used vuex for store and intergrated a finger print scanner for validation..
-Developed by Idisimagha Dublin-Green (greendublin007@gmail.com)
+Developed by Charles Omiyale (comiyale@outlook.com)

 ### Customize configuration